JasonAtNvidia/JetsonTFBuild/README.md

 ### Todos
 * Clean up folder permissions
-* Somehow find a way to clean up swap if the build fails or is interupted
+* Somehow find a way to clean up swap if the build fails or is interrupted
-* Include TensorRT now included in the TF1.7 release.
 * Include a command line option to build for Python 3

 License